 Introducing San Blas

 The tranquil fishing village of San Blas, 70km northwest of Tepic, has been slated by government tourism officials to become a big resort town for decades.
 That’s not to say it’s changed much.
-It’s still the peaceful, drowsy backwater it’s always been, and therein lies its charm.
-Visitors come to enjoy isolated beaches, fine surfing, abundant birdlife, and tropical jungles reached by riverboats, much as they always have.
-A smattering of entertaining bars and restaurants and an amiable beach scene add to the mix, making for an enjoyable stay.
+It’s still a peaceful, drowsy backwater, and therein lies its charm.
+Visitors come to enjoy isolated beaches, fine surfing, abundant birdlife, and tropical jungles reached by riverboats.